dhis2/dhis2-fhir-adapter/README.md

 ### FHIR Immunization
 _The mapping needs to be defined when the DHIS2 program and program stages are available._
 ## Implementation Notes
+- The prototype may only contain technical and functional implementations that are absolutely required for the demo.
 - The prototype may contain a read-only metadata database that contains the mappings.
 - The prototype may not be optimized (e.g. may not use caching).
-- The prototype may not be
 - The prototype may not be unit tested.
 - The prototype may not be able to handle multiple FHIR versions at the same time.